Last Updated: March 3 at 2:29 p.m. PT

-Health officials have identified the presence of the U.K. variant in Arizona, and the South African variant was also identified in the U.S. As a reminder, the U.K. variant is more contagious than some of the other COVID strains, but the current vaccines on the market do appear to be effective against this variant.
-The South African strain has also shown to be more contagious.
-While research is ongoing, vaccines appear to be less effective against this variant, though still within the protective range and are highly recommended.
+Health officials have confirmed that the U.K. variant is prevalent throughout the United States, and the South African variant was also identified in the U.S. Both strains have also shown to be more contagious.
+While research is ongoing, vaccines appear to be effective against the variants evaluated and are highly recommended.

 Many states and counties have started moving into the next phases of distribution.
 Those who qualify for each phase differ between states and counties.
 Please visit your state or county health department websites or contact them directly to learn what phase they are in and if you qualify to receive the vaccine at this time.

 Once the identified priority groups are vaccinated, it will then be offered to the general public.
 We will share more details when we have them to keep you informed.

 Vaccination should be offered to persons regardless of history of prior symptomatic or asymptomatic COVID-19 infection.